nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

 This attribute is used to specify the sequence of the narrative in relation to other resources - for example, when an ordered set of resources is being used to express the structure of a consultation displayed at source.
-See [Consultation guidance] (accessrecord_structured_development_consultation_guidance.html) for further information.
+See [Consultation guidance](accessrecord_structured_development_consultation_guidance.html) for further information.

 The **related.type** and **related.target** are used to represent the sequence.
 Only the **related.type** value of **'sequel-to'** is utilised.